w3c/ColorWeb-CG/canvas_float.md

 ### Changes to `CanvasRenderingContext2DSettings`

-Create the new enum `CanvasColorType` to specify the type for the color channels of the output bitmap of a `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.
+Create a new `CanvasColorType` enum to specify the type for the color channels of the output bitmap of a `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.

 ```idl
   enum CanvasColorType {